victerryso/enterprise/README.md

 The demo version is found in URL: http://enterprisedot.herokuapp.com/

+This README would normally document whatever steps are necessary to get the application up and running.

 * Requirements Ruby and Rails
   The application is created with Ruby2.0 / Rails4.1.1